Kent Tongue-tie Service for babies under 12 weeks

 Are there any alternatives?
 What will happen if I refuse the treatment for my baby?

-Feeding support is also available locally, for more information please visit the #Beside You web site.
 You can also contact your Health Visitor for advice and support.
-Their contact details can be found in your baby’s red book, but also on the Kent Baby web site.
+Their contact details can be found in your baby’s red book, and via the Kent Community Health web site.

 Does the procedure hurt?

-In the first few months the procedure is done without an anaesthetic, as it is very quick and your baby will need to be able to move their tongue to feed immediately after their procedure.
+In the first few months the procedure is done without an anaesthetic.
+It is very quick and your baby will be able to move their tongue to feed immediately after their procedure.
 Many babies do not cry and those that do usually stop crying as soon as they start feeding.
-You may be asked to give consent for your baby to be given some sucrose solution, this can help calm them during their procedure and will not affect their feeding.

 How can I make sure my baby is ready for tongue-tie treatment?